At the dawn of Vogue, long before Oprah, Martha, or HGTV, there was Priscilla Publishing.

 And then there’s stuff like this:

 So where does this leave me, the would-be Modern Priscilla?
-Say my prayers, make my bed, fix another cup of coffee, and log a few hours in the salt mines.
+Say my prayers, make my bed, fix another cup of coffee, and log a few hours in the salt mines as an average worker.